arduino/docs-content/content/hardware/01.mkr/03.carriers/mkr-iot-carrier/datasheet/datasheet.md

 All Arduino IoT enabled products are supported on Arduino IoT Cloud which allows you to Log, graph and analyze sensor data, trigger events, and automate your home or business.

 ### Sample Sketches
-Sample sketches for the Arduino IoT carrier can be found either in the “Examples” menu in the Arduino IDE or in the “Documentation” section of the Arduino Pro website **[4]**
+Sample sketches for the Arduino IoT carrier can be found either in the “Examples” menu in the Arduino IDE or in the Opla Arduino website **[4]** and further documentation can be found in Arduino MKR **[8]** which also contains links to the troubleshooting articles.

 ### Online Resources